 When they can be handled, put them in a strainer and squeeze to extract their juice.
 For every cup of juice you will add 1 cup of sugar and let them rest for 2 hours removing any froth that may form on top.
 Then bring to a boil again removing the froth.
 Lower heat and simmer until the syrup is ready.
 Before the end add 1 tsp lemon juice for every cup of juice you have added and mix.
 Store in sterilized bottles.

-To serve, add about 2 cm vyssinada (depending on how sweet you want it add less or more) in a glass and fill with iced water.
+To serve, add about 2 cm vyssinada (depending on how sweet you want it add less or more) in a glass and fill with iced water and a few ice cubes.

 The spoon sweet is made almost the same way as making Cherry spoon sweet.